 You and your partner were drawn to each other by your shared wanderlust.
-No place was too far, exotic or dirty for your insatiable appetite of adventure.
+No place was too far or exotic for your insatiable appetite of adventure.
 Now that there is a baby in the mix, get a passport, stat!
 The wanderlust must continue.
-Traveling with a baby takes a little extra planning to make sure everyone is safe and having fun.
-Here’s my top 5 tips to getting it together and getting out in the world.
+Travel with a baby in tow takes a little extra planning to make sure everyone is safe and having fun.

-- Passports.
-Get it sooner than later.
+Get one sooner than later.
 It will be one last thing you have to worry about when planning a trip.

 - Everything you need to know about getting the proper documentation, to the baby’s identification picture, can be found on the U.S. Department of State site.
 Note: You and your baby must be present to apply for a passport.
 If both parents cannot be present, here are your options.

 - Don’t forget to check the expiration on your own passports!
 Many countries require your passport expiration to be within six months of your travel dates.

 If you insist on letting the direction of the wind lead you where you may, unless it’s a sailing adventure, then this article is not for you.
 A little planning goes a long way when traveling with baby.

 - Consult friends who have traveled to your desired location.

 - If that does not pan out, Lonely Planet guides have been my go-to since college and have never lead me wrong.

 - Build an itinerary in Google Docs with the option to share—say, with your mom, who will be a nervous wreck while you take her grandchild to a foreign country.
 An itinerary, even a loose one, can help optimize your fun.